 - Add all the ingredients to the slow cooker pot.
 Cook for 4 hours on high, or 8 on low.
 Adjust for your slow cooker.

 - Adjust the spicing and heat to suit your taste.
-This chilli is quite earthy form the cumin, use less if you prefer.
+This chilli is quite earthy from the cumin.
+Use less if you prefer.

-- Timings will vary depending on the brand of beans you use - the texture varies widely and your slow cooker.
+- Timings will vary depending on the brand of beans you use (the texture varies widely) and on your slow cooker.
 Adjust timings accordingly.

 - Freezes well.

 - Nutrition is for just the 5 bean chilli without toppings.

 - This recipe without the toppings is 8 Weight Watchers Smart Points per portion.

 Recipe for vegan, gluten free 5 bean chilli originally published way back in March 2008.
 And just to show how our photography has improved, here’s a pic from the original post!